Visiting Bordeaux is always a treat. Taste excellent wines, visit historic chateaux, and enjoy breathtaking landscapes and architecture.

-If you are into wine, one of the best times to dive into Bordeaux world is September and October around the harvest time.
+One of the best times to visit Bordeaux wineries is September and October around harvest time.

 It is typically sunny and comfortable at the end of the summer.
 This is the time when excitement about the new vintage is in the air.
-At the wineries, you will see grape bunches jumping on the sorting tables, working pumps, full fermenting vats with bubbly juice, nervous winemakers, spontaneous mini-labs and all sorts of winery action.
-Things are busy, exciting and little messy.
-However, nothing makes me happier seeing everyone excited about the new wine than tasting fermenting wines, of course.
+At the wineries, you will see grape bunches jumping on the sorting tables, working pumps, full fermenting vats with bubbly juice, nervous winemakers, spontaneous mini-labs, and all sorts of activities.
+Things are busy, exciting, and a little messy.

 Fall temperatures remain pleasant up until early November.
-November and December may be quite rainy.
+Late November and December in Bordeaux can be quite rainy.

 Vines are flowering in May and June.

 During the first week of April, wine professionals flock to Bordeaux to taste the newest vintage.
 En Primeurs is an incredible experience, where all chateaux let you taste their aging wines from barrels.
 I tasted 250 different wines in a week including all the top growths.
 What a treat!

 Even if you are not a wine pro, don’t worry, we might still be able to taste wines directly from barrels on our spring Bordeaux wine tours.